 From buildings to street signs, the town is covered in murals painted in the distinctly Salvadoran, Naïve style, featuring colourful, primitive images of local life.

-Best of El Salvador Wrap-Up
+El Salvador Tourist Attractions: Wrap-Up

 Other popular places to visit: